Diyckstra/terraform-provider-deyckstra/website/docs/r/vpc_dhcp_options.md

 # Resource: aws_vpc_dhcp_options

-Manages a DHCP Options for a VPC.
+Manages a DHCP options for a VPC.
 For more information, see the documentation on [DHCP options][dhcp-options].

 ## Example Usage